Video Game: Fuzion Frenzy

 - Sequel Itis: And boy was it noticeable.
 Average Review for Fuzion Frenzy 1: 6/10, Average Review for Fuzion Frenzy 2: 2/10.

-- Super Drowning Skills: The characters float for a second before sinking, then teleporting back onto land if they land in water.
+- Super Drowning Skills: The characters float for a second before sinking, then teleporting back onto land if they fall in water.

 - Unlockable Content: In the second game, you can unlock six minigames by winning a main tournament with each character:

 - Dub: Robo Battle

 - Samson: Hop to It